 - Why Earning Money Is Not Your Real Purpose (And How To Know What Is)

-- Two Important Things that Led to My Discovery of My Real Purpose
+- Two Important Things that Led Me to Discover My Real Purpose

 - 6 Things to Consider Before Identifying Your Purpose